A legal guide to drafting a social media policy for your company

 This aspect of your social media policy can be focused on your employees’ personal accounts on social media, such as their Facebook or Twitter accounts.
 Some key aspects to address would be defamatory and offensive posts, harassment, or disclosure of confidential information on social media.
 Clear guidelines should be clearly set out on what you allow your employees to post on their personal accounts.
-This also will be in line with MDA’s Internet Code of Practice.
+This also will be in line with IMDA’s Internet Code of Practice.

 In addition, employees should never post any confidential information about your company on their personal social media accounts.
 Protecting your business’ trade secrets and confidential information is also a crucial objective of your social media policy.